-Figure 5: TFS_TYPE_RPC Functions called by Runtime
+Figure 5: TFSr Functions called by Runtime

-Here, the functions in rdmtfs11 are RPC stub functions that marshal the parameters into a packet and send the packet to TFServer, which demarshals the parameters, calls the actual TFS function, and sends the results back.
+Here, the functions in rdmtfs12 are RPC stub functions that marshal the parameters into a packet and send the packet to TFServer, which demarshals the parameters, calls the actual TFS function, and sends the results back.
 The runtime library sees the same behavior from the RPC functions as it does from the TFS functions when they are linked directly (as in Figure 4).
 Like the TFSt functions, the TFSr functions are threadsafe.

-Figure 6: TFS_TYPE_STANDALONE Functions called by Runtime
+Figure 6: TFSs Functions called by Runtime

 The third configuration, TFSs, is shown in Figure 6.
-In the standalone configuration, the TFS functions in rdmtfs11 are deliberately stripped of their safety (double-writes to disk).
+In the standalone configuration, there are no true transactions.
+When space is needed in the cache, changes are flushed to disk safely.
+They are also flushed to disk when the database is closed.
 This facilitates very fast batch (overnight, offline) processing.